jjdelvalle/jblog/_posts/2023-02-27-ground-truth-labels-icl.md

 <figure>
   <a href="{{site.url}}/assets/icl_rebuttal.png"><img src="{{site.url}}/assets/icl_rebuttal.webp" alt="Experiment showing that ground-truth labels sometimes matter."/></a>
-  <figcaption>Fig. 7: Experiment showing that ground-truth labels sometimes matter{% cite yoo-etal-2022-ground %}.</figcaption>
+  <figcaption>Fig. 7: Experiment showing that ground-truth labels sometimes matter {% cite yoo-etal-2022-ground %}.</figcaption>
 </figure>

 The authors of this work aim to propose more systematic metrics and experiments to analyzing this phenomenon.
 The authors use mostly the same tasks and datasets.
 Additionally, however, they propose the following.